-- 76. Plaintiffs reallege and incorporate herein by reference the allegations contained in this Complaint as though fully set forth herein. - 77.
-Plaintiffs, as well as the Class Members, worked many hours for Defendants, including overtime, without compensation for work performed, as required by law.
-Aggrieved Employees were routinely deprived of thirty minutes of compensation for services, as Defendants routinely participated in a scheme to force half hour deductions from wages, even though the crew were required to respond to colleagues' queries, whether by walkie-talkies, cell phone "apps", or otherwise.
-For example, with respect to walkie-talkies, crew were issued specific devices for each span of service for
+- 70. Plaintiffs reallege and incorporate herein by reference the allegations contained in this Complaint as though fully set forth herein. - 71.
+During Plaintiffs' employment by Defendants, Plaintiffs, as well as Class Members, worked many hours, including overtime, without proper compensation for work performed, as required by law. - 72.
+Plaintiffs and Class Members are entitled to recover such unpaid overtime under section 1194 of the California Labor Code in an amount according to proof.

-ABCSL, and ABCSL kept track of which device was issued to each member of the crew so Defendants could account for each of the devices which were issued to crew for their use while working for ABCSL.
-At the conclusion of their service, each member of the crew returned his or her walkie-talkie to appropriate ABCSL employee.

-78. Plaintiffs and Class Members are entitled to recover such unpaid overtime under section 1194 of the California Labor Code in an amount according to proof.

 Plaintiffs and Class Members are also entitled to recover costs and reasonable attorneys' fees under section 1194 of the California Labor Code.